 Founded in 1753, the British Museum is the first national public museum in the world.
 From the beginning, it granted free admission to all 'studious and curious persons'.
 Visitor numbers have grown from around 5,000 a year in the eighteenth century to nearly 6 million today.
 The collection is one of the largest and most comprehensive and originates from all continents, illustrating and documenting the story of human culture from its beginnings to the present.
 As a Museum of the World, the holdings encompass important collections of ceramics and glass across time and cultures.
 Examples include the largest collection of cuneiform tables in the UK at 130,000 objects, the Sir Percival David Collection of 1,700 pieces of Qing dynasty porcelain and iconic objects such as the Lycurgus Cup, a 4th-century Roman glass cage cup made of a dichroic glass.
 The British Museum has also one of the oldest and largest conservation departments in the world.

-Icon and ICOM-CC would like to thank the British Museum for sponsoring our conference by providing the venue.
+Icon and ICOM-CC would like to thank the British Museum for providing the venue.
 Without this generous support Recent Advances in Glass and Ceramics Conservation 2019 would not have been possible.

 We do not plan to have guided tours after the formal conference programme ends on Saturday 7 September.
 However, many historic cities and museums are an easy day trip from London by train such as: the Asian Art and Holburne Museums in Bath, the Ashmolean Museum in Oxford, and the Royal Pavilion in Brighton.
 Advanced and Off-Peak train tickets are often discounted, for information visit: http://www.nationalrail.co.uk.

-Tickets are now available for the conference dinner which will be held on Friday 6 September at 116 Pall Mall, a spectacular Georgian building located in the exclusive St James district of London.
+Tickets are still available for the conference dinner which will be held on Friday 6 September at 116 Pall Mall, a spectacular Georgian building located in the exclusive St James district of London.

 Commissioned by George IV and designed by architect John Nash, the building opened in 1828 as the United Service Club.This Grade I listed building is brimming with opulent interiors and is a popular location for filming television and feature films such as: Downton Abbey, Gandhi, The Dark Knight and Foyle’s War.
 The Grand Staircase & Gallery is particularly impressive with its sweeping double staircase and 15ft Regency chandelier given by George IV in the early 19th century to the USC to commemorate the Battle of Waterloo.

-Seats are limited, and sold on a first come first served basis, so please book as soon as possible to avoid disappointment.
+Seats are limited so please book as soon as possible to avoid disappointment.
 As the main social event during the conference, we are very excited about dining in the Burton Room at 116 Pall Mall and look forward to enjoying a delicious meal with you in this exquisite period setting.

 - Lauren Fair, Coordinator, ICOM-CC Glass and Ceramics Working Group